Nino Sutidze

-Nino Sutidze (ნინო სუთიძე, born 27 March 1992) is a Georgian women's football defender.
-She played in the Turkish Women's First Football League for Ataşehir Belediyespor with jersey number 71.
+Nino Sutidze (ნინო სუთიძე, born 27 March 1992) is a Georgian women's footballer who plays as a defender.
+She played in the Turkish Women's First Football League for Ataşehir Belediyespor.
 She is a member of the Georgia women's national football team since 2011.

 Playing career

 Club

 Nino Sutidze began her football career with FC Iveria Khashuri in Khashuri, Georgia.
 In the summer of 2008, she transferred to the senior team of FC Norchi Dinamo Tbilisi.
 In her first season, she won Georgia women's football championship 2008–09, and took part at the 2009–10 UEFA Women's Champions League – Group A matches.
 She played in all the three group matches until her team's elimination.
 After two seasons, Sutidze moved to FC Baia Zugdidi, and enjoyed in the 2009–10 season her second championship.

 On 2 December 2011 she was transferred by the Turkish club Konak Belediyespor.
-With the team from Izmir, she enjoyed Turkish Women's First Football League championship in 2013.
+With the team from İzmir, she enjoyed Turkish Women's First Football League championship in 2013.
 She participated at the 2013–14 UEFA Women's Champions League and played in four matches of the seven until the quarterfinals.

 In the beginning of the 2013–14 season's second half, Konak Belediyespor suspended her license in order to be able to deploy her newly transferred countrywoman Tatiana Matveeva in addition to their two other foreign players, the Romanians Cosmina Dușa and Raluca Sârghe.
 Women's football teams in Turkey may have not more than three foreigners in their squad.